 Costs for these classes vary pretty significantly.
 Some areas cheap as $5 and they'll tout that in the name of the company, like "$2 Traffic School".
 Costs for the more legitimate providers are in the $20 range, depending on the state.

 We visited a lot of traffic school websites with really sketchy names and even sketchier websites.
 We've checked all of the sites we've recommended with Google's Transparency Report.

 We narrowed our recommendations to online drivers ed programs that are highly popular on the web (as evidenced by number of users) and have at least 90% positive reviews on customer feedback websites that have at least 1,000 reviews from customers of the drivers ed company, and where applicable, top ratings with the Better Business Bureau.

 Save time and money with online classes

 Traffic school or defensive driving school is a service provided by a third party that allows a driver to either reinstate a suspended license or reduce insurance surcharges that have been assessed because of a traffic ticket or a reportable accident.

 States that accept traffic school as a means of reinstating a suspended license or reducing a surcharge often allow drivers to take classes online.
 However, it's important to check our articles on those state-specific traffic schools to know for sure whether or not online traffic school is offered in those states.

-Costs for traffic school vary by state and by provider.
+Costs for traffic schools vary by state and by the provider.
 Check our state-specific articles for more detailed information on pricing.